btcpayserver/woocommerce-plugin/src/readme.txt

-=== BTCPay for WooCommerce ===
+=== BTCPay for WooCommerce (Legacy) ===
-Contributors: Kukks,NicolasDorier,bitcoinshirt
+Contributors: Kukks,NicolasDorier,bitcoinshirt,ndeet
 Tags: bitcoin,cryptocurrency,btcpay,BTCPay Server,btcpayserver, accept bitcoin,bitcoin plugin, bitcoin payment processor, bitcoin e-commerce, Lightning Network, Litecoin
 Requires at least: 3.9
-Tested up to: 5.8
+Tested up to: 5.9
 Requires PHP: 5.6
 Stable tag: master
 License: MIT
 License URI: https://github.com/btcpayserver/woocommerce-plugin/blob/master/LICENSE

-BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
-This plugin is a fork of  https://github.com/bitpay/woocommerce-plugin which in turn is a fork of https://github.com/jaafit/bitpayWoocommerce
+Now discontinued BTCPay Server plugin based on BitPay API.
+Please use the new [BTCPay for WooCommerce V2](https://wordpress.org/plugins/btcpay-greenfield-for-woocommerce/) instead.

 == Description ==

+**NOTE:**
+**This plugin, based on the legacy BitPay API and has been discontinued and will only receive security updates.
+While it will continue to work just fine it won't get any new features.
+We encourage you use our more modern and actively developed [BTCPay for WooCommerce V2](https://wordpress.org/plugins/btcpay-greenfield-for-woocommerce/) plugin that builds on top of the more feature rich BTCPay Server Greenfield API.**

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.